The Phenomenology of Quadratically Coupled Ultra Light Dark Matter: Quadratic Interactions and Screening

 To see how it works, let us start with the case when $d^{(2)}_{i} \gg d_i^{\rm crit}$.
 In this limit $s^{(2)}_{C}[d^{(2)}_i]$ can be written as Eq.~\eqref{eq:scdcrit} and we get, \bea 1-s^{(2)}_{C}[d_{i}^{(2)}]\frac{GM_{C}}{r}= \sqrt{\frac{d_i^{\rm crit}}{d^{(2)}_i}} +\mathcal{O}\left(\frac{\Delta r}{R_C}\right)\,, \eea and Eq.~\eqref{eq:Sensitivity_AP_lin_quad} becomes

-As expected, the above equation shows that if we have only quadratic couplings, i.e., $d_i^{(1)}=0$, then \ac{DDM} searches become insensitive to the quadratic couplings.
+As expected, the above equation shows that if we have only quadratic couplings, i.e., $d_i^{(1)}=0$, then \ac{DDM} searches become insensitive to the quadratic couplings, as the sensitivity does not depend on $d^{(2)}_{i}$ in the supercritical limit.
 However when $d_i^{(1)}\neq 0$, it is sensitive to $\sqrt{d_i^{(2)}}$.
 We can further simplify the above expression for $m_\phi\ll 1/R_C$ as

 and for $m_\phi\gg 1/R_C$ as

 by noting the limiting case of the function $I(x)$ \bea \lim_{x\to 0} I(x)\to 1\,\,{\rm and}\,\,\lim_{x\to \infty} I(x)e^{-x}\to \frac{1}{2 x^2}\,. \eea For completeness we also discuss the case of small quadratic coupling, $d^{(2)}_{i} \ll d_i^{\rm crit}$.
 In this case $s_{C}[d^{(2)}_i]\simeq Q^C_i d^{(2)}_i$ and Eq.~\eqref{eq:Sensitivity_AP_lin_quad} becomes